jimniels/blog/src/client/posts/2013-07-08-scriptogram-posts-in-json-with-php.md

 ---
-title: Retrieving Recent Posts from Scriptogram in JSON Format Using PHP
-tags: engineering
 redirect_from: /posts/scriptogram-posts-in-JSON-with-php/
 ---

+#engineering

+# Retrieving Recent Posts from Scriptogram in JSON Format Using PHP

 Do you use [Scriptogr.am](http://scriptogr.am/)?
 Do you want to programmatically retrieve your most recent posts from the service using PHP?
 It's not as simple as an API call, but it can be done.